Eve Kosofsky Sedgwick: Death

 In 1990, she found a lump on her breast while she was getting her post-doctoral fellowship.
 She underwent a radical mastectomy where all of her right breast and all of the lymph nodes from her right armpit were removed.
 She underwent chemotherapy.
 In the fall of 1996, cancer was found in Sedgwick's spine as well.
 She received treatment at Memorial Sloan Kettering for six months, where she had a series of radiation treatments to the portion of her spine affected by cancer.

 By 2005, Sedgwick's basic cancer treatment had been stable.
 In the beginning of 2006, it was found that Sedgwick's cancer had resurfaced and spread again in her bone and liver.
-She died on April 12, 2009, at age 58.
+She died on April 12, 2009, at age 58 in New York City, after moving closer to her husband, though they continued to live separately.

 Ideas and literary criticism

 Sedgwick's work ranges across a wide variety of media and genres; poetry and artworks are not easily separated from the rest of her texts.
 Disciplinary interests included literary studies, history, art history, film studies, philosophy, cultural studies, anthropology, women's studies and lesbian, gay, bisexual, transgender and intersex (LGBTI) studies.
-Her theoretical interests have been synoptic, assimilative and eclectic.
+Her theoretical interests have been synoptic, assimilative, and eclectic.